 - Apps on phones or other mobile devices

-- Time tracking software that incorporates the ability for an administrator to set a geographic boundary to enforce where the employee can clock in for work.
+- Employee time & attendance software that incorporates the ability for an administrator to set a geographic boundary to enforce where the employee can clock in for work.

 - Will you track unplanned employee absences?